Onondaga Lake: Early European settlement

 Europeans began to learn about salt springs in the area in 1654, when the Onondagas revealed their presence to French explorers.
 Jesuit missionaries visiting the Syracuse region in the same time period were the first to report on salty brine springs around the southern end of what they called "Salt Lake," known today as Onondaga Lake.
 The brine springs were reported to have extended around much of the lake for a distance of nearly 9 miles.
 They extended from the present-day towns of Salina through Geddes and from Liverpool to near the mouth of Ninemile Creek.
 European settlers, mostly trappers and traders, followed the Jesuit missionaries and French explorers into the Syracuse area during the 17th and 18th centuries.
 After the French and Indian War, British traders replaced the French, but encounters were limited.

 British-American colonists began salt production in the area in the late 18th century.
-Following the victory of the United States in the American Revolutionary War, it made the Treaty of Fort Stanwix in 1788 with the Six Nations of the Iroquois.
+Following the victory of the United States in the American Revolutionary War, it made the Treaty of Fort Stanwix in 1788 with supposed Haudenosaunee negotiators who were unauthorized by the Nations.

 Among its provisions was the transfer of the lands around the lake from the Onondaga Nation to local salt producers on the condition that the salt would be produced for the common use of everyone.
 By 1822, due to a high incidence of malaria, the lake's water level was lowered after its outlet to the Seneca River was dredged.
 The low-lying swampy area, located in what is now the northern end of downtown Syracuse, was drained.

-The completion of the Erie Canal through New York state in the mid 1820s and the commercial production of salt brought an increase in settlement of the area.
+The completion of the Erie Canal through New York State in the mid-1820s and the commercial production of salt brought an increase in settlement of the area.
 The lake's western shore became increasingly industrialized as the nineteenth century progressed.

 Onondaga Lake also became a popular resort area.
 By the late 19th century, its shoreline was dotted with hotels, restaurants, and amusement parks.
 The area was so popular that people traveled by railroad from as far as New York City to visit the lake.
 Fish from the lake were harvested and served in restaurants across the state.